Swiss steak with brown gravy was a ‘feel-good' meal at our house when I was growing up.

 I am very glad I did, because I wound up with a delicious, traditional way of cooking round steak, which came out very tender.
 Our ancestors knew how to make tough meat tender.
 One of the old secrets that makes this dish so good is pounding the meat — it is good exercise and a great way to release frustration.
 I found that I actually enjoyed doing it.

 Swiss steak is a very old dish in America.
 It is called “Swiss” because the Swiss had a reputation for being very thrifty—and round steak was very cheap.
 The seasonings are simple, but perfectly matched to the dish.
 It was the ingenuity of our ancestors that made a tender, delicious dish of a very tough cut, and tougher cuts often have great flavor when properly cooked.

 Savory Swiss Steak with Brown Gravy

-- ½ cup organic flour of your choice (Note from Kelly: I use spelt flour or einkorn flour these days.
-If you're grain-free, try arrowroot, or maybe coconut flour or almond flour?)
+- ½ cup organic flour of your choice Note from Kelly: I use spelt flour or einkorn flour these days.
+If you're grain-free, try arrowroot flour.